bda-research/node-crawler/README.md

 ```

 ## Slow down
-Use `reateLimit` to slow down when you are visiting web sites.
+Use `rateLimit` to slow down when you are visiting web sites.

 ```javascript
 var crawler = require("crawler");